Enable distributed tracing

 |

-When JSON console logging is enabled, logs resemble:
+When JSON logging is enabled, your application will emit structured logs resembling this:

 -